Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We started our day bright and early, the typical 7 a.m., just at sunrise.
 It was a misty and cool day as we set off into the countryside.
 We were happy for the cooler weather for the small climb right at the beginning.

 Our hotel was just a few steps from the Way, and a few meters onward, so was the albergue, the Albergaria Pinheiros (+351 915 440 196), below.
-We did not check out this place for ourselves, but it looks nice enough from the outside.
+In addition to the outer adornment with murals, the interior of this place is decorated with all things Camino, yellow arrows and paintings along the Way.

 As we were walking past the albergue, we spied a bakery truck delivering bread!
 We approached the baker and asked him if we could buy some bread.
 As Rich was fishing into his pocket for some change, the gentleman just waved his hand and gave us the bread!
 We felt so grateful and supported on our Camino!
 What a lovely country!

 And indeed the sunrise was just as lovely!
-On the north side of town, from the main street, the Camino bears right onto the Rua da Quintinha.
+On the north side of town, from the main street, walk about 300 meters, until the Camino bears right onto the Rua da Quintinha.
 As we walked up this street, the rosy mist was already lifting as we looked back over the town of Alvaiãrzere.
 My heart was filled with gratitude, as it most often is at the dawn of a new day.

 The Way continues on the CM1104 and its steep banks are graced with heather as you continue your gentle climb towards Macas de Caminho.

 Leave the CM1104 here and turn left - yes, up the hill!
-This turn is at about 2.8 kilometers into the day.
+This turn is after about 2.8 kilometers into the day.

-Onward a few hundred meters before the T-intersection appears, below, and you go to the left, as you follow the Camino waymarks.
-I continued to be intrigued by the blue arrow pointing towards us, as you remember, Fátima is now behind you!
+Walk onward a few hundred meters before the T-intersection appears, below, and you go to the left, as you follow the Camino waymarks.

 After the T intersection, about 200 meters later, the Way turns to the right and onto much smaller, quieter paved roads, full of charm.
 This area/town is called "Vendas."

-About 700 meters after the turn in Vendas, and after the photo, below, at a crossroads, is essentially the top ("alto") of the morning climb, only about 4 kilometers into the day
+About 350 meters after the fountain in Vendas, once you have left the buildings behind and just before a crossroads is essentially the top ("alto") of the morning climb, only about 4 kilometers into the day.

-Walk straight through at the crossroads, and into a lovely eucalyptus forest.
+Walk straight through at the crossroads, and into a lovely eucalyptus forest, below.
 It's mostly all downhill from here, into Ansião.

 It was still misty and cool, and the young grapevines along the Way here were that lovely spring-green color.